Jalen Hurts Player Prop Bets for NFL Week 17 | Philadelphia vs. Washington 1/2/2022

 Season Stats

-- The Eagles have thrown the football in 47.3% of their plays from scrimmage this year while running the ball 52.7% of the time.
+- The Eagles have thrown the football in 47.3% of their plays from scrimmage this year while staying on the ground 52.7% of the time.
 This offensive attack ranks ninth in the NFL in points scored.

-- Hurts has thrown 53 passes in the red zone this season, 35.1% of his team's red zone plays.
+- Hurts has attempted 53 of his 406 passes in the red zone, accounting for 35.1% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Hurts' matchup with Washington.